 Why should you buy this: You’ll be able to generate temporary codes for guests who are staying at your place.

 Who’s it for: Anyone that frequently rents out their home to guests will appreciate the vast options for granting access to the lock.

-Guests that do plan on staying at your home can be given temporary key codes that they can punch into the touchscreen keypad when they arrive, which can also be made time-sensitive for added security.
+Guests that do plan on staying at your home or Airbnb residence can be given temporary key codes that they can punch into the touchscreen keypad when they arrive, which can also be made time-sensitive for additional security.
 Once their stay is complete, you can have another set of codes for the next guest.

 Everything is tracked by the app, which can tell you the method that was used to unlock the lock — including if it’s the old fashion way with a key!
-Another neat feature is the Lockly Secure Pro’s ability to automatically lock itself if you happen to forget to do it.
+What makes the Lockly Vision even more appealing is its integrated video camera, which allows it to act very much like a video doorbell camera.

-Read all about the Lockly Secure Pro in our full review.
+Read all about the Lockly Vision in our full review.

 Why you should buy this: The design is bulletproof, and you can unlock your door a bunch of different ways, from your phone to your finger.

 Who’s it for: Those that want the most secure hardware they can get their hands on.